georchestra/georchestra/doc/build.md

 ../mvn clean install -DskipTests
 ```

-Then generate the Docker images (make sure that Docker and docker-compose are
+Then generate Docker images (make sure that Docker and docker-compose are
 correctly installed before):

 From the project root: